Optimal prediction for radiative transfer: A new perspective on moment closure

 \section{Application to the Radiation Moment System}

 We now turn our attention to the infinite moment system \eqref{eq:radiative_moment_system}.
 For consistency with the notation developed in Sect.~\ref{sec:linear_optimal_prediction}, we denote the (infinite) vector of moments by $\vec{u}(x,t) = \prn{u_0(x,t),u_1(x,t),\dots}^T$.
-In addition, we neglect the forcing term, since it is unaffected by any truncation.
+In addition, we neglect the source term, since it is unaffected by truncation.
 The radiation system \eqref{eq:radiative_moment_system} can be written as

 where the differential operator $R = -\mat{B}\partial_x-\mat{C}$ involves the (infinite) matrices \eqref{eq:radiative_moment_matrices}.
 As introduced in Sect.~\ref{sec:conditional_expectations}, we consider a Gaussian measure on the space of unknowns, defined by an (infinite) matrix $\mat{A}$.
-The choice of a Gaussian measure is motivated by the linearity of the arising projections.
-We are unaware of any physical reason why Gaussian measures should be particularly suitable for radiative transfer.
-In fact, unlike many Hamiltonian systems of ordinary differential equations (for which the Hamiltonian function gives the energy and thus yields a canonical measure), radiative transfer does not possess a canonical measure on its angular moments (since the energy of the system is given by the lowest moment only).
-For the here considered Gaussian measures, the question, which measure is a good measure, is addressed in Sect.~\ref{subsec:apply_op_radiation_foop}.
-The question, how to approximate the memory term, is addressed in Sect.~\ref{subsec:apply_op_radiation_soop}, we consider second order optimal prediction.
+In Sect.~\ref{subsec:apply_op_radiation_foop}, we consider first order optimal prediction, and in Sect.~\ref{subsec:apply_op_radiation_soop}, we consider second order optimal prediction.